-► All the EVs worth waiting for in detail
+► All the new electric cars worth waiting for in detail

 ► From Aston Martin to Vauxhall

-Over the next several years, though, you can expect the number of electric cars offered by manufacturers to rapidly grow in number.
+Over the next several years, you can expect the number of electric cars offered by manufacturers to snowball.
 The car industry’s heavy-hitters have been transforming their businesses and plunging millions into the design and development of electric cars; consequently, in the near future, we’re going to see the fruits of that huge investment.

 Further electric reading

-From the new BMW i4 and the Audi e-Tron, to the Polestar 2 and Tesla Roadster, there are some impressive EVs of all different shapes and sizes just around the corner.
+From the new BMW i4 and the Audi e-Tron, to the Polestar 2 and Tesla Cybertruck pick-up, there are some impressive EVs of all different shapes and sizes just around the corner.
 With that in mind, read on for our look at the most interesting upcoming electric cars.